christopher73/giphy/README.md

 1 Run `npm install` to install all dependencies
-2 run `npm start` to run dev server on default port :3000 3 Enjoy the website !!!
+2 run `npm start` to run dev server on default port :3000 3 Start Searching for your favorite Gif, the page will automatically render the results to you, no need to press enter !!!

 ## Available Scripts